RahulBruh/Map_Route_Search_Algorithm/README.md

 OSM Pathfinding with Python
 📌 Overview

-This project parses OpenStreetMap (.osm) data into a graph structure and runs search algorithms (like BFS / A* ) to find paths between points.
+This project parses OpenStreetMap (.osm) data into a graph structure and runs search algorithms (like DFS, BFS, Greedy, Dijkstra, A*) to find paths between points.
 The graph is built from ways and nodes:

 Ways = roads (e.g., "Cleveland Avenue")